fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> Why aren't software engineers afraid that without a union, their salaries will decline and their jobs will go overseas?

-> As a software engineer, what should be my plan after 40s when I'm too expensive for any company?

 > What is the best career advice for a software developer to earn a higher salary?

-> When a software engineer leaves a top company like Google/ Facebook to go work in no-name company, do they find the challenges and daily work 10x easier?

-> Is software development one of the most intellectually/mentally rigorous careers in the world?

 > What is the career ladder for software engineers?